 Right now, the world is in quite a state.
 Kids have lots of questions, and it can be hard to have the answers.
 I can offer guidance on having tough conversations with your children, while also offering you resources for your own work.
 Check out my online course, "Rooted: Framework & Education for Creating an Antiracist Home."

 If a full course is more than you can handle right now, I'm also available for single sessions, both for individuals and for groups.
 I offer a sliding scale for groups of four to eight parents; you can bring your questions and the sticky situations you've dealt with, and get some insight into how children think about things, as well as strategies for talking with them.
-Here's what a parent recently wrote:
+Here's what a parent wrote after sitting in on my conversation with kindergarteners about George Floyd:

 I cannot express enough gratitude to you for holding that space for all of us yesterday.
 Not only was yesterday’s meeting very helpful for [our child], but for our entire family.
 While [my partner] and I are doing our best to speak to [our child] about what is going on right now, seeing it modeled helps us see how we can be more effective in our conversations with a 6 year old, especially as these conversations touch upon our own grief and rage.